 - Select “Install” when prompted

-- The app will begin installing on your home screen
+- The preview build will begin installing on your home screen

 What you’ve accomplished

-By following this tutorial, you now have a real, native mobile app on your device.
+By following this tutorial, you now have an iOS preview build installed on your device for development testing.
 Most developers would need days or weeks to achieve this, but you’ve done it in about an hour.Next steps

 Next steps